heseltime/heseltime.github.io/pages/rDai.md

 @Johannes Kepler University (JKU), Linz: Motivated mainly by the apparent connection between AI technologies and approaches like modeling and NLP/LLM (Natural Language Processing/Large Language Models) and my discipline, ECM.

-What follows are a selection of topics (correlating with course work) and what I did and do and think about in those areas: these Masters level studies are on-going (target 2025), part-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI: The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for where I am headed with my studies.
+What follows are a selection of topics (correlating with course work) and what I did and do and think about in those areas: these Masters level studies are on-going (target 2025), part-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI: The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for where I am headed with my studies, as one of the options.

 # Metamathematics, Mathematica, Lean (2023 Wolfram Summer School) #